coverflex-tech/backend-exercise/backend/README.md

 ## 4 - Implement /products endpoint

 We want to return all the products, with an `id`, `name` and `price`, as the response to a `GET /api/products` request.
 We'll assume the set of products is fixed and will be seeded into the database, since there are no endpoints for creating/updating this resource.

+## 5 - Migrate orders and benefits

+A user can buy many products, and one product can be bought by many users.
+This suggests a many-to-many relationship, so that is what we'll implement next, starting with the data layer.

+The POST request for an order can contain many products for a given user in the same order.
+Furthermore, a user can only buy a given product once.
+Therefore, we are going to have two new tables.
+One is `orders`, which simply records the User who made that purchase.
+Another is `benefits`, with three foreign keys, to a User, a Product and an Order.
+The combination of User and Product must be unique.
+These two tables will allow us to fulfill the remaining requirements for the API: list all of a User's products, and return the items included in an order (or an error if the user already has a given benefit).

+This commit focuses on the migrations, the next one(s) will focus on the schemas and finally we'll implement the corresponding endpoint with its several possible responses.